debezium/debezium-connector-cassandra/README.md

 Debezium is an open source project that provides a low latency data streaming platform for change data capture (CDC).

-This repository contains incubating connector for Apache Cassandra which is in an **early stage of its development**.
-You are encouraged to explore this connector and test it, but it is not recommended yet for production usage.

 Please see the [README.md](https://github.com/debezium/debezium#building-debezium) in the main repository for general instructions on building Debezium from source (prerequisites, usage of Docker etc).

 ## Cassandra compatibility